khalid2696/khalid2696.github.io/content/about-me.md

 In my free time, I enjoy playing badminton, photography, and filmmaking.
 These hobbies allow me to express my creativity and maintain a balanced lifestyle outside of my academic pursuits.

 Graduated from IIT Madras, summa cum laude.
-Though my university doesn't give an official title, I know I'm one because I had a class rank 1 in my batch.
+Though my university doesn't give an official title, I know I'm one because I graduated top of my class.

 Feel free to reach out if you would like to discuss research collaborations or share insights in these areas!